 Tony Wilson: Manchester TV news presenter who would be inspired to start the record label Factory Records, which would help create the thriving Manchester scene of the 1980s and early-90s.

-Just a few days after the Sex Pistols stormed Manchester on this day in 1976, they returned to London for gigs on July 4 and 6 that featured two brand-new bands as opening acts: The Clash and The Damned.
+Just a few days after the Sex Pistols stormed Manchester on this day in 1976, they visited Sheffield for gigs on July 4 and 6 that featured two brand-new bands as opening acts: The Clash and The Damned.
 Three weeks after that, their return gig at the Lesser Free Trade Hall (featuring opening act the Buzzcocks) drew hundreds, as the punk era unofficially opened.